 In his book “Tribes: We Need You to Lead Us”, Seth Godin says that you need 3 things to create a tribe: a common cause or passion, a way to communicate within the tribe, and a leader.
 Apple has all three elements.
-But there is even more going on and, people trying to intentionally build a tribe, do more than Seth suggests when creating a solid enduring community.
+But there is even more going on in tribal marketing and, people trying to intentionally build a tribe, do more than Seth suggests when creating a solid enduring community.

 Some tribes are self organizing and develop organically.
 For example, an individual following a personal interest begins to interact with others who become inspired by his or her ideas.
 The discussion spreads, new people join in and that first person becomes a focal point in the community.